A nationwide reggae tour this summer is called Live From Paradise, but it could be named Full Circle.

 Iration went on its first national tour with headliner Pepper in 2008.
 This time, Iration is the headliner.

-Iration, Pepper, Fortunate Youth and Katastro will perform Friday, Aug.
+Iration, Pepper, Fortunate Youth and Katastro performed Friday, Aug.
 23, in the only outdoor show of the year at MontBleu Casino Resort & Spa in Lake Tahoe.

 “We are coming full circle,” said Iration’s frontman Micah Pueschel.
 “Being able to tour together is awesome and a testament to the strength of our fan bases.
 This whole summer has been a really good time.”